MosenzonTal/Azure-Exercise/README.md

 After creating and deploying the VM, **a new ARM template file that defines the infrastructure and configuration of the VM was created**. <br>

-You can watch it in the `createWindowsMachine.json` file above. <br>
+You can watch the template in `createWindowsMachine.json` file above. <br>

 **After the deployment is finished,  we can see the VM was created successfully in the Virtual Machines list:** <br>